-If nothing else, find a friend and walk daily!
+If nothing else, find a friend and walk daily.
 Then work your way up.
-If you joints are too stiff for walking, try swimming.
+If your joints are too stiff for walking, try swimming.
 Consult your health care provider for ideas based on your particular interests and possible limitations.

-Regardless of your age, Dr. Kaback and Dr. Gonzalez agree that just about everyone can benefit from the following recommendations:
+Regardless of your age, Dr. Gonzalez agrees that just about everyone can benefit from the following recommendations:

 - Eat a heart-healthy diet low in saturated fat and high in lean protein, fruits and vegetables, and complex carbohydrates that are high in fiber and nutrients and low in fat.

 - Exercise regularly with a friend or group to help strengthen your cardiovascular system, maintain a healthy weight, lower your blood pressure and cholesterol levels, and stay socially connected.

 - Stop smoking.
 If you already have coronary heart disease, quitting smoking will greatly reduce your risk of heart attack and cardiovascular death as much as, or even more than, common medicines used to lower heart disease risk.
 Moreover, your risk of heart disease begins to drop soon after you quit.